Vincenzo1301/order-service/README.md

 - An installed and running Apache Kafka instance.
 For more information visit: https://kafka.apache.org/

 ## Architecture
 The order-service retrieves sample orders via HTTP requests and stores them in the database.
-Additionally, an event is published to a topic, which is then consumed by the notification-service.
+Additionally, an event is published to a topic, which is then consumed by the notification-service (https://github.com/Vincenzo1301/notification-service).

 ![Architecture](doc/architecture.png)